wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario: List of comics is presented:*
+*Scenario: No internet connection:*

+    Given that I don't have internet connection
+    When I tapped on a comic title
+    Then present a message informing that there is no internet connection

+*Scenario: Internet connection OK and response is invalid:*

+    Given that I have internet connection
+    When I tapped on a comic title
+    And the response is invalid
+    Then present a message informing that it can not present the list of characters

+*Scenario: Internet connection OK and response is valid:*

+    Given that I have internet connection
-    Given that the list of comics has one or more items When I tap on a comic
+    When I tapped on a comic title
+    And the response is valid
     Then present a list with the name of the characters of that comic

 ### US03 - Loading comics UI indicator